John Punch (slave): Descendants

-Drawing on a combination of historical documents and autosomal DNA analysis, Ancestry.com stated in July 2012 that it is a strong likelihood that 44th United States President Barack Obama is an eleventh-great-grandson of Punch via Obama's mother, Ann Dunham.
+Drawing on a combination of historical documents and autosomal DNA analysis, Ancestry.com stated in July 2012 that there is a strong likelihood that 44th United States President Barack Obama is an eleventh-great-grandson of Punch via Obama's mother, Ann Dunham.

-Genealogical research indicates that some time in the 1630s, Punch married a white woman, likely also an indentured servant.
-By 1637 he had fathered a son called John Bunch (labelled by genealogists as "John Bunch I").
+Genealogical research indicates that sometime in the 1630s, Punch married a white woman, likely also an indentured servant.
+By 1637, he had fathered a son called John Bunch (labeled by genealogists as "John Bunch I").
 While researchers cannot definitively prove that Punch was the father of Bunch, he is the only known African man of that time and place who is a possible progenitor.
-Punch and his wife are known as the first black and white couple in the colonies who left traceable descendants.
+Punch and his wife are the first black and white couple in the colonies who left traceable descendants.
 It remains possible that the father of Bunch was another African, of whom there is no record, but the similarity of the names would still need to be explained.

-Due to some challenges by racially mixed children of Englishmen to being enslaved, in 1662 the Virginia colony incorporated the principle of partus sequitur ventrem into slave law.
-This law held that children in the colonies were born into the status of their mothers; therefore, children of slave mothers were born into slavery, regardless of whether their fathers were free and European.
+Due to some challenges by racially mixed children of Englishmen to their enslavement, in 1662, the Virginia colony incorporated the principle of partus sequitur ventrem into slave law.
+This law held that children in the colonies were born into the status of their mothers; therefore, children of enslaved mothers were born into slavery, regardless of whether their fathers were free or European.
 In this way, slavery was made a racial caste associated with people of African ancestry.
 The law overturned the English common law applicable to the children of two English subjects in England, in which the father's social status determined that of the child.

 At the same time, this law meant that racially mixed children of white women were born into their mother's free status.
-Paul Heinegg, in his Free African Americans in Virginia, North Carolina, South Carolina, Maryland and Delaware found that most families of free black people in the 1790–1810 U.S. censuses could be traced to children of white women and black men, whether free, indentured servant, or slave, in colonial Virginia.
-Their children were born free and the families were established as free before the Revolution.
+Paul Heinegg, in his Free African Americans in Virginia, North Carolina, South Carolina, Maryland and Delaware found that most families of free black people in the 1790–1810 U.S. censuses could be traced to children of white women and black men, whether free, indentured servant or slave, in colonial Virginia.
+Their children were born free, and the families were established as free before the American Revolution.